Table of Contents:

 Quick checklist before sewing

-- Check the condition and installation of the needle
+- Check the needle’s condition and installation

 - Match the needle to the fabric